Other: Arctic rose, golden root, king's crown, roseroot, rosewort, snowdown rose

 Uses And Preparations

-Dried root as a tea, tincture, or powdered and encapsulated.
+Dried root milled into powder as a tea, tincture, or capsule.

 *This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 For educational purposes only.